 Grandma was a penny pincher for practically everything including her cleaning products.
 She was very comfortable cleaning with old fashioned simple ingredients like baking soda, vinegar, washing soda, and a simple bar soap.
 She didn’t need a commercial cleaner for everything.
 She found that these simple ingredients and a little elbow grease took care of even the dirty jobs.
 I was speaking to a friend of mine about this just the other day.
 He is a janitor and he told me that although it is still important to use janitorial products for some of the more stubborn cleaning jobs, he still uses a lot of these old fashioned cleaning hacks to keep his building clean.
 Apparently most office furniture can be cleaned using these basic ingredients.
 I suppose sometimes the older methods really are the best.

 Save up for purchases

 Grandma didn’t have credit.
 She didn’t spend beyond her means, and she usually had a special jar set aside for special purchases.
 It took a while saving spare change and grocery money, but she worked hard to make sure she could afford what she bought.
+No doubt if she had access to it she would have been the same way about investing in stocks and the like.
+Only spend what you can spare, and you can make a little extra from it (you can learn more here if you’re interested).
 I have a feeling a lot of thought and research went into each purchase to make sure it was quality and would last.
 It’s a matter of fact, however, that try as people might, regardless of saving up, some people can’t seem to afford the things they would like or make their payments on time.
 In situations like this, some might want to turn to loans – go to loanreviewhq.com if you need financial assistance.